sign-language-processing/sign-language-processing.github.io/src/index.md

 #### Text-to-Video
-Text-to-Video---also known as sign language production---is the task to produce a video that adequately represents a spoken language text in sign language.
+Text-to-Video---also known as sign language production---is the task of producing a video that adequately represents a spoken language text in sign language.

-As of 2020, there is no research discussing the direct translation task between text to video.
+As of 2020, no research discusses the direct translation task between text and video.
-We believe this is a result of the computational impracticality of the desired model, which led researchers to avoid performing this task directly and instead rely on pipeline approaches using intermediate pose representations.
+This lack of discussion results from the computational impracticality of the desired model, leading researchers to refrain from performing this task directly and instead rely on pipeline approaches using intermediate pose representations.

 ---

 #### Pose-to-Text
-Pose-to-text---also knows as sign language translation---is the task of translating a captured or estimated pose sequence to spoken language text.
+Pose-to-text---also known as sign language translation---is the task of translating a captured or estimated pose sequence to spoken language text.

 @dataset:ko2019neural demonstrate impressive performance on the pose-to-text task by inputting the pose sequence into a standard encoder-decoder translation network.
 They experiment both with GRU and various types of attention [@luong2015effective;@bahdanau2014neural] and with a Transformer [@vaswani2017attention], and show similar performance, with the transformer underperforming on the validation set and overperforming on the test set, which consists of unseen signers.
-They experiment with various normalization scheme, mainly subtracting the mean and dividing by the standard deviation of every individual keypoint either with respect to the entire frame or to the relevant "object" (Body, Face, and Hand).
+They experiment with various normalization schemes, mainly subtracting the mean and dividing by the standard deviation of every individual keypoint either concerning the entire frame or the relevant "object" (Body, Face, and Hand).

 #### Text-to-Pose
-Text-to-Pose---also known as sign language production---is the task to produce a sequence of poses that adequately represent a spoken language text in sign language, as an intermediate representation to overcome challenges in animation.
+Text-to-Pose---also known as sign language production---is the task of producing a sequence of poses that adequately represent a spoken language text in sign language, as an intermediate representation to overcome challenges in animation.
-To overcome the challenges in generating videos directly, most efforts use poses as an intermediate representation, with the goal of either using computer animation or pose-to-video models to perform video production.
+Most efforts use poses as an intermediate representation to overcome the challenges in generating videos directly, with the goal of using computer animation or pose-to-video models to perform video production.

 @saunders2020progressive propose Progressive Transformers, a model to translate from discrete spoken language sentences to continuous 3D sign pose sequences in an autoregressive manner.
 Unlike symbolic transformers [@vaswani2017attention], which use a discrete vocabulary and thus can predict an end-of-sequence (`EOS`) token in every step, the progressive transformer predicts a
 $counter ∈ [0,1]$ in addition to the pose.
-In inference time, $counter=1$ is considered as the end of the sequence.
+In inference time, $counter=1$ is considered the end of the sequence.
 They test their approach on the RWTH-PHOENIX-Weather-2014T dataset using OpenPose 2D pose estimation, uplifted to 3D [@pose:zelinka2020neural], and show favorable results when evaluating using back-translation from the generated poses to spoken language.
 They further show [@saunders2020adversarial] that using an adversarial discriminator between the ground truth poses, and the generated poses, conditioned on the input spoken language text improves the production quality as measured using back-translation.

 To overcome the issues of under-articulation seen in the above works,
 @saunders2020everybody expands on the progressive transformer model using a